Mostafa Chamran

 Mostafa Chamran Save'ei (مصطفی چمران ساوهای) (2 October 1932 – 21 June 1981) was an Iranian physicist, politician, commander and guerrilla fighter who served as the first defense minister of post-revolutionary Iran and a member of parliament as well as the commander of paramilitary volunteers in Iran–Iraq War, known as "Irregular Warfare Headquarters".
 He was killed during the Iran–Iraq War.
-In Iran, he is known as a martyr and a symbol of an ideological and revolutionary Muslim who left academic careers and prestigious positions as a scientist and professor in the US, University of California, Berkeley and migrated in order to help the Islamic movements in Palestine, Lebanon, Egypt as a chief revolutionary guerilla, as well as in the Islamic revolution of Iran.
-He helped to found the Amal Movement in southern Lebanon.

 Early life and education

 Chamran was born into a religious family on 2 October 1932 in Tehran.
 He received religious education from Ayatollah Taleqani and Morteza Motahari.
-He studied at Alborz High School and then graduated from Tehran University with a bachelor's degree in electro mechanics.
+He studied at Alborz High School and then graduated from University of Tehran with a bachelor's degree in electromechanics.

-In the late 1950s, he moved to the United States for higher education, obtaining a M.S. degree from the Texas A&M University.
+In the late 1950s, he moved to the United States for higher education, obtaining an M.S. degree from the Texas A&M University.
 He then went on to obtain his PhD in electrical engineering and plasma physics in 1963 from the University of California, Berkeley.

-In the book Self-construction and development he said he was hired as research staff scientist at Bell Laboratories and NASA's Jet Propulsion Laboratory in the 1960s.
+In the book Self-construction and development he said he was hired as a research staff scientist at Bell Laboratories and NASA's Jet Propulsion Laboratory in the 1960s.